igoike/socrata-api-igoike/README.md

 6. Find 2 new data sets on data.nashville.gov, make API requests to pull the data, and do an analysis that combines the data sets.

-#### Bonus

-7. Socrata is used by many cities, states, and federal organizations.
-Find additional datasets through [Socrata's Open Data Network](http://www.opendatanetwork.com/) and do an analysis comparing them to Nashville or each other.

-#### Show and Tell
-At the end of the project you will present some general insights, visualizations, or other finding from any part of the project.
-This will be informal (showing your Jupyter notebook is fine, no need to make a powerpoint) and should be no more than 5 min.
-If you had challenges making your visualizations, then it is fine to discuss your experience working with the API and what you were intending to show.